ShoryuKyzan/FRUsedCarsPropaneRefillFromStation/README.md

 # Filibuster Rhymes' Used Cars!
 Propane Truck/Tanks Refill

-This project provides a mod for Project Zomboid that extends Filibuster Rhymes Used Cars & TiRekS Propane Upgraded.
+This mod for Project Zomboid extends Filibuster Rhymes Used Cars & TiRekS Propane Upgraded.
+Makes the trucks refillable from station and adds support for 2 more tank types for station or truck refill.
+See below for details.

 ## Features
 * refilling propane trucks (Franklin EF70) from a propane station